-With Alexandria’s Post Secondary Enrollment Options (PSEO), high school students are able to enroll full-time or part-time in college courses or programs.
+With Alexandria’s Post Secondary Enrollment Options (PSEO), high school students can enroll full–time or part–time in college courses or programs.
 PSEO students receive free tuition and course required textbooks at no cost.

 College Atlas.org named CVTC one of the top 25 community colleges in 2012.
 The college ranked #27 in the CNN Money listing of top community colleges in 2012.
 The Aspen Institute listed Alexandria among the top 10% of U.S. community colleges in 2013.
 Alexandria ranked #8 in the 2010 Washington Monthly ranking of the top 100 U. S. community colleges.

 West Kentucky Community & Technical College, located in Paducah, Kentucky, is one of the sixteen open admissions, two–year colleges within the Kentucky Community and Technical College System (KCTCS).
 The school serves 10 counties in the Purchase and surrounding area.

 WKCTC offers three two–year degrees – Associate in Arts, Associate in Fine Arts in Visual Arts, and Associate in Science – all with a general education core and additional courses designed to parallel the first two years of a bachelor’s degree.

 The school provides a broad array of instructional programs ranging from Fire/Rescue Science and Homeland Security/Emergency Management Technology to Culinary Arts and Respiratory Care.